 2.D.
 Summary of Budget by Objective Outcomes summarizes agency outcome measures.
-Enter actual performance for fiscal years 2020 and 2021.
-For budgeted fiscal year 2022, enter the agency's current projected performance for each key and non-key outcome measure.
-For estimates that are not the same as the 2022 targeted performance identified in the 2022-23 GAA, updating the current estimate does not constitute a request to change the target.
-See the Summary of Objective Outcomes sample on page 1 of Appendix 2.D. in the Appendix of Schedule Examples.
+Enter actual performance for fiscal years 2022 and 2023.
+For budgeted fiscal year 2024, enter the agency's current projected performance for each key and non-key outcome measure.
+For estimates that are not the same as the 2024 targeted performance identified in the 2024-25 GAA, updating the current estimate does not constitute a request to change the target.